EMAp/logonto-2014/index.md

 ## OpenWordnet-PT

-The [OpenWN-PT site](http://logics.emap.fgv.br/wn/) is now open for easy online consultation, as discussed in the workshop. ([downloading](http://github.com/arademaker/openWordnet-PT) has been available since 2010) We hope that linguists and computer science interested in lexical resources will help us improve the resource.
+The [OpenWN-PT site](http://logics.emap.fgv.br/wn/) is now open for easy online consultation, as discussed at the workshop. ([downloading](http://github.com/arademaker/openWordnet-PT) has been available since 2010) We hope that linguists and computer scientists interested in lexical resources will help us improve the resource.
 This is the goal of the boxes for comments below each entry: don't be shy, complain of wrong meanings, ask us to add new ones and/or suggest new functionality.
 We will do the best we can, no